dereuromark/cakephp-feedback/README.md

 * Browser and browser version
 * User OS flavor

-Name and E-Mail can be auto-retreived from TinyAuth.AuthUser or plain session Auth.
+Name and E-Mail can be auto-retrieved from TinyAuth.AuthUser or plain session Auth.

 ### Save options (configurable and extendable)